Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 EVIDENCE

-He describes AI as potentially as transformative as the invention of the printing press, radio, television, the internet, and combustion engines, and insists that this potential must raise, not lower, global quality of life [13].
+He describes AI’s potential as comparable to the printing press, radio, television, internet, and combustion engines, and insists that this potential must be used to raise, not lower, the quality of life for all people and not just a few [13-14].

 EXTERNAL EVIDENCE (KNOWLEDGE BASE)